puppetlabs/best-practices/when_to_use_puppet_tasks_vs_puppet_dsl_code.md

 ### Preferred Option

-The following is targeted towards tasks shipping in Puppet Enterprise, not remote [bolt](https://puppet.com/products/puppet-bolt) tasks.
-This is due to the inherent complexity of boot-strapping dependencies without a configuration management platform installed.
+**The following is targeted towards tasks shipping in Puppet Enterprise, not remote [bolt](https://puppet.com/products/puppet-bolt) CLI tasks.** This is due to the inherent complexity of boot-strapping dependencies without a configuration management platform installed.